St Andrews Lakes in Kent: Everything you need to know

 While travelling on the West Malling A228 road, you can easily spot the distinguished structure of Rochester Castle beside the River Medway.

-Rochester is a former Roman fortified town and a great historical place in Kent to visit.
+Rochester is a former Roman fortified town and a good place of historical interest in Kent to visit.
 The intrigue begins as early as when you enter the town via the medieval Rochester Bridge.
-It’s a great bridge to walk along to admire the architecture as well as the view.
+It’s a cool bridge to walk along to admire the architecture as well as the view.

 Also Read: Beautiful Bridges in Southern England